docker-library/ghost/README.md

 ##  Live Demo

-Head over to the **[Live Demo](https://play-with-ghost.com/ghost-themes/playground/)** section, and see what Ghost can do for you.
+Head over to the [Live Demo](https://play-with-ghost.com/ghost-themes/playground/) section, and see what Ghost can do for you.
 Thanks to `play-with-ghost.com` you can even login directly into the **admin panel** by using the available credentials.

-There is many Ghost **Themes** available as well.
-Some are free some are paid.
+You can also see and try many Ghost **Themes**.

 ## How to use this image

 To run Ghost in a Docker container, here is the setup I use in production.
 Just execute `runup.sh` bash script and you are good to go.
-This setup also allows you to run your blog under mysite.com/blog.
+This setup also allows you to run your blog under a subdirectory like `mysite.com/blog`.

 Ensure you have Docker installed on your server.
 To update your Ghost container, just stop the container and execute to runup.sh again.